thaiquangphat/ml-pupils/README.md

 - The model's performance could be improved by enhancing the feature extraction process or using more sophisticated HMM architectures.
 - Addressing class imbalance and exploring additional features specific to tumor types might help improve classification accuracy.

+### Use Case Fit Conclusion:
+HMMs are ideal for modeling temporal or sequential data, capturing patterns over time or sequences.

+**Well-suited for:**
+- Speech recognition and natural language processing tasks, where sequences of words or phonemes are analyzed.
+- Time-series analysis, such as stock market prediction or weather forecasting.
+- Biological sequence analysis, like DNA or protein sequence alignment.

+**Not well-suited for:**
+- Static image classification tasks, where temporal dependencies are not present.
+- Scenarios requiring high-dimensional feature spaces, as HMMs can struggle with large feature sets.
+- Real-time applications with strict latency requirements, due to the computational complexity of HMMs.

 ## Support Vector Machine (SVM)

 The SVM implementation provides a robust approach to tumor classification using both linear and non-linear kernels.